A look at the country’s seat of power through 16 presidents, as well as the corruption, excess, and the ghosts that roam its corridors and gardens.

-During FVR’s presidency, it was said that saw the ghost of Garcia played at the current president’s chessboard, a game the former president was very good at.
+During Ramos’s presidency, it was said that staffers saw the ghost of Garcia playing at the current president’s chessboard, a game the former president was very good at.

 While three Filipino presidents have died during their terms, not a single one died in Malacañang Palace.
 Roxas died of a heart attack after giving a speech in Clark Air Base, Quezon died of tuberculosis in New York, and Magsaysay died on a plane crash in Cebu.

-A controversial “pre-debut” pictorial for Duterte’s granddaughter Isabelle was held there in December 2017, spawning memes in the age of social media and the hilarious parody account Malacañang Catering and Services.
+A controversial “pre-debut” pictorial for Duterte’s granddaughter Isabelle was held there in December 2017, spawning memes in the age of social media and the Facebook parody account Malacañang Catering and Services.

-Long before social media, the young Victoria Quirino was thrust into the public life and private heartaches of Malacañang.
+Long before social media, the young Victoria Quirino was thrust into public life and private heartaches of Malacañang.
 Her father Elpidio Quirino came into the presidency a widow.
-His wife Alicia and three of their five children were massacred during the Japanese Occupation.
-He survived the shooting along with his daughter Victoria and son Tomas.

-Victoria was 16 years old, a high school student, when she assumed the role of first lady during his term.
-She said that living in Malacañang felt like a fish living in a fish bowl.
-“Nakatutok lahat ang mata ng tao.”
+Victoria was 16 years old, a high school student, when she assumed the role of first lady during her father’s term.
+She said that living in Malacañang felt like a fish living in a fish bowl: “Nakatutok lahat ang mata ng tao.”

-Victoria continued to live in Malacañang and functioning as first lady even after she got married.
+Victoria continued to live in Malacañang and functioned as first lady even after she got married.